 Try to focus on that as you move through this journey.
 There are no guarantees in this life; don’t waste the precious time you have wishing for something different.

-Take back Your Life from Cancer can help.
-You can get it here…
+Take Back Your Life from Cancer can help.
+And it’s free, You can get it here…

 You have to take care of yourself.